Getting Started with ZeroProofML v0.6.0 (SCM)

 pip install "zeroproofml[torch]"

-# optional plotting/logging utilities
+# optional experimental plotting/logging utilities

 pip install "zeroproofml[viz]"